 Ofgem (on behalf of the Gas and Electricity Markets Authority) is the WHD scheme administrator.
-This document provides guidance on how Ofgem ('we', 'our' and 'us' in this document) will administer scheme years 8, 9 and 10 of the WHD in line with the requirements of the Warm Home Discount (2011) Regulations ("the regulations") and subsequent amendments.
+This document provides guidance on how Ofgem ('we', 'our' and 'us' in this document) will administer scheme year 11 of the WHD in line with the requirements of the Warm Home Discount (2011) Regulations ("the regulations") and subsequent amendments.